mlin/stakesign/README.md

 ### Sign files via blockchain + put your money where your mouth is

-This project helps open-source developers, and other DIY-types, who'd like to attach user-verifiable digital signatures to their work products (files, code, executables, Docker images, etc.).
-It provides a way to **sign with your cryptocurrency wallet**, instead of a separate GnuPG keypair or X.509 certificate.
+This project helps open-source developers, and other DIY-types, who'd like to affix user-verifiable **digital signatures on files, code, annd Docker images**.
+It provides a way to **sign with a cryptocurrency wallet**, instead of a separate GnuPG keypair or X.509 certificate.

-It furthermore proposes that **signatures remain valid only while the signing address holds a *stake* of unspent cryptocurrency**.
+It furthermore defines that **signatures remain valid only while the signing address holds a *stake* of unspent cryptocurrency**.
 The stake bonds the publisher to keep their signing key safe & secure, even if they lose interest in the signed products; or otherwise, allows for its revocation with immediate, global effect.
 These properties aren't as easily achieved by other P2P signing mechanisms.

 **Signatures are broadcast in public blockchain transactions,** providing an irrefutably timestamped audit trail, and a succinct delivery mechanism (transaction ID).
 Alternatively, one can communicate a signature off-chain and refer to the public ledger just to confirm the stake (foregoing the intrinsic audit trail).